openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * Rules for the `presentation_definition` Authorization Request parameter.
 * Rules for the `presentation_submission` Authorization Response parameter.
 * Wallet invocation using the `mdoc-openid4vp://` custom URI scheme.
-* Rules for the `SessionTranscript` CBOR structure (i.e., the `OID4VPHandover` CBOR structure) and guidelines on using OID4VP Authorization Request and Request Object parameters with the `SessionTranscript` CBOR structure as specified in ISO/IEC TS 18013-7 and ISO/IEC 23220-4.
+* Defines the OID4VP-specific `Handover` CBOR structure and how OID4VP Authorization Request and Request Object parameters apply to the `SessionTranscript` CBOR structure and `DeviceResponse` CBOR structure as specified in ISO/IEC 18013-5 [@ISO.18013-5] and ISO/IEC 23220-4 [@ISO.23220-4].
 * Required Wallet and Verifier Metadata parameters and their values.
 * Additional restrictions on Authorization Request and Authorization Response parameters to ensure compliance with ISO/IEC TS 18013-7 [@ISO.18013-7] and ISO/IEC 23220-4 [@ISO.23220-4].
 For instance, to comply with ISO/IEC TS 18013-7 [@ISO.18013-7], only the same-device flow is supported, the `request_uri` Authorization Request parameter is required, and the Authorization Response has to be encrypted.